 I wish that he wasn’t… and I wish I could parse my words a little better for a good pun’s sake, but the fact is in the stats.
 Sam Dyson is allowing more baserunners, more baserunners to get on via the walk, and a higher slugging percentage in the second half of the year.
 Add in the fact that batting average against and K-rate are down since 30 days ago, its never a good sign for someone to be all cozy and buy long-term property in the town of closerville.
 Listen, he already wasn’t elite in the K-rate department, but to be hovering in the mid 5’s for the past 20 appearances is just bad.
 From what I am noticing, his velocity has leveled out, but he isn’t using his arsenal as much or as frequent, relying mostly on his sinker and moving away from his ancillary fastball and slider.
 Not all awful things in the immediate world in the result-driven world of fantasy, but troubling nonetheless.
 When a reliever doesn’t trust or use his stuff in a way that was once successful, it shows a lack of confidence in it.
 The guests knocking at the door have been a phenomenal swoon for almost all fantasy leagues with the likes of Diekman, Barnette (who has been sneaky great), Bush and Kela.
 The saves that have been divided up show that Bush and Diekman look like the guys to watch most for in a change.
 So with about a month of useful fantasy to go, now is not the time for a 20-save guy to spin his wheels… grab the cuff in advance and cover yourself like it was your Linus blanket or a just in case of emergency fantasy glass thingy.

-Want to take me on in a Razzball Commenter League?
-Join my league here!Please, blog, may I have some more?
+Want to take on Razzball contributors and readers in a Fantasy Football League for prizes?
+Join here!Please, blog, may I have some more?